 The price or value of your coins is dependent on several factors.
 One very important factor to consider in determining the value is the condition of the coin also known as the coin grade.

-Graded coins are usually sold and paid at a premium or higher than non-graded coins.
+Graded coins are usually sold and paid at a premium or higher

 Pre-grading your coins